 If you obtain a signature by fraudulent means, you have committed a felony and could receive up to 10 years in jail and a fine of $5,000.
-If you use the signature to benefit yourself, you can be charged with an additional felony, receiving another 10 years of jail time and an addition fine of up to $5,000.
+If you use the signature to benefit yourself, you can be charged with an additional felony, receiving an additional 10 years of jail time and an added fine of up to $5,000.

 Fraudulent Handling of Personal Property

 If you are entrusted with personal property and use it to benefit yourself, you may be faced with a felony charge.
-The exact sentence for this offense varies depending upon your criminal history, the circumstances around the charge, and any additional factors that play a role.
-Expect to receive a minimum sentence of 1 year jail time.
+The exact sentence for this offense varies depending upon your criminal history, the circumstances of the charge, and any additional factors that play a role.
+You could expect to receive a minimum sentence of one year of jail time.